 Director of Public Policy and Communications

-Marcus Pope builds cross-sector collaborations, oversees evaluation and facilitates youth leadership and engagement within the organization.
+Marcus Pope builds cross-sector collaborations, oversees research and evaluation and leads the organization’s development efforts.
 Marcus comes to Youthprise with a rich background in nonprofit management, youth development and community outreach.
 He most recently served as Associate Director of the Institute on Domestic Violence in the African American Community at the University of Minnesota (U of M).
 Other experiences include serving as Director of Youth Programs for the Neighborhood Involvement Program in Minneapolis and as a Graduate Assistant/Academic Advisor for the Youth Studies Department at the U of M School of Social Work.
 Marcus holds an interdisciplinary undergraduate degree in Sociology, Youth Studies and African American studies and a Masters degree from the U of M in Education – Youth Development Leadership, with an emphasis in Program Evaluation.

 Director of Youth Engagement